top of page

 Code: CATMUMJOURNAL20

-Special "weight loss" foods and those tailored to indoor cats are usually lower in fat, since this contains the most calories, and higher in protein to maintain lean muscle mass.
+Special weight loss foods and those tailored to indoor cats are usually lower in fat and higher in protein to maintain lean muscle mass.
 However, the increased protein is either marginal or plant-based, which bumps up the carbs and so the cycle continues.
 Alternatively, cats may end up losing weight as well as muscle mass, which makes owners think the food is "working".

 I found this out the hard way with my own chunky monkey, and the only thing that lost weight was my wallet.
 To avoid making the same mistake, here's some advice from a professional: Feline Obesity: An Epidemic of Fat Cats